Urania: Differentially Private Insights into AI Use: Discussion and Future Work

 \paragraph{Utility Improvements.} Further improvements could narrow the quality gap between private and non-private summarization approaches.
 These include exploring alternate privacy mechanisms with better utility-privacy trade-offs, developing more sophisticated keyword selection methods, and refining summarization prompts to generate more informative cluster summaries.

-\paragraph{User-level DP.} Our current pipeline exclusively addresses differential privacy (DP) at the record-level, where privacy guarantees are provided when only a single conversation is modified.
+\paragraph{User-level DP.} Our current pipeline exclusively addresses DP at the record-level, where privacy guarantees are provided when only a single conversation is modified.
 However, in practical scenarios, individual users typically contribute multiple conversations with large language models (LLMs).
-This motivates an important open research problem: extending the privacy notion to user-level differential privacy, wherein the privacy guarantees hold when all conversations from a single user are removed.
+This motivates an important open research problem: extending the privacy notion to user-level DP, wherein the privacy guarantees hold when all conversations from a single user are removed.

-\paragraph{Broader Privacy Landscape.} While our work focuses on formal differential privacy guarantees for released summaries, we acknowledge that comprehensive privacy protection requires addressing multiple risk vectors.
+\paragraph{Broader Privacy Landscape.} While our work focuses on formal DP guarantees for released summaries, we acknowledge that comprehensive privacy protection requires addressing multiple risk vectors.
 Our approach provides one layer of protection against information leakage through published analyses, but does not address other important concerns such as centralized data collection risks, third-party model processing vulnerabilities, or inference attacks on the underlying conversation data.
-Future work should explore how formal DP guarantees can be integrated with other privacy-preserving techniques (such as federated learning, secure multi-party computation, or local differential privacy) to create more comprehensive privacy frameworks for conversation analysis systems.
+Future work should explore how formal DP guarantees can be integrated with other privacy-preserving techniques (such as federated learning, secure multi-party computation, or local DP) to create more comprehensive privacy frameworks for conversation analysis systems.